DrPierreChang/linkedIn_learning/README.md

 # linkedIn_learning
-I study this coursers and learning paths on linkedin.com
+I study these coursers and learning paths on linkedin.com